ssadedin/bpipe/docs/Guides/JMS.md

 ## JMS Integration

-Bpipe supports some integration with JMS, currently through ActiveMQ.
+Bpipe supports some integration with JMS, currently through ActiveMQ and Amazon AQS SQS.

 This support comes in the form of both inbound and outbound messages: